NexPlayer/Unity-SDK/platforms/windows.md

 Build settings on Unity 2021.1 and below
 ![](../assets/platforms/win1.png)

-It is also necessary to disable “Auto Graphics API for Windows” and to set the graphics APIs to Direct3D11 only.
+It is also necessary to disable "Auto Graphics API for Windows" and to set the graphics APIs to Direct3D11 only.

 Recommended Graphics API
 ![](../assets/platforms/win2.png)